int-brain-lab/bpod-core/docs/source/state_machines/index.rst

 phase of the experiment, and transitions are triggered by events such as a subject’s action or a timer.
-Timers are particularly useful to control the duration of states and the timing of their associated output actions—such as turning on a light, sounding a buzzer, or delivering a reward—which allows fine-grained control over the experimental environment.
-This structured approach clarifies the logic of experimental protocols, reduces ambiguity in interpretation, and ensures reproducible, quantifiable results.
+Timers are particularly useful to control the duration of states and the timing of their associated output actions—such as turning on a light, sounding a buzzer, or delivering a reward.

 .. graphviz::
    :caption: A simple trial sequence implemented as a finite-state machine.